 What is the commitment to be a Connector?

-- You will only be asked for a one time informational meeting for 1 hour and three referrals.
+- You will only be asked for a one time informational meeting for one hour and one referral.
 The intention is to give the Connectee an understanding of how their industry works in Ottawa, and help them build a professional network here.

 Who are “Connectees”?